Skip to main content

 To be certified by RSPO, palm oil growers need to comply with the following seven principles:

-3. Optimise productivity, efficiency, positive impacts and resilience
+3. Optimise productivity, demonstrate traceability, and create positive impacts

-7. Protect, conserve and enhance ecosystems and the environment
+7. Protect, conserve, and enhance ecosystems as responsible environmental stewards

 Bastien Sachet, Earthworm Foundation CEO.